02. YOUR TRUEST COMPANION

 To befriend anyone, there must be a strong attraction.
 Strong relationships revolve around love.
 The deeper we go in love, the more we bond with the other.

-To befriend anyone, there must be a strong attraction.
-Strong relationships revolve around love.
-The deeper we go in love, the more we bond with the other.
 Recall the feeling of being in love—how that person becomes the center of your attention.
-All you want is to be in their presence: glued to your phone all day, distracted from everything else, and ready to drop everything just to spend time with your beloved.
-You find yourself constantly thinking about what you love about them and everything you want to do for or with them.
+All you want is to be in their presence: glued to your phone all day, distracted from all else, and ready to drop anything just to spend time with your beloved.
+You find yourself constantly thinking about what you love about them, and all the things you want to do for or with them.

-You’re completely focused; your attention is fixed on one person.
+You’re completely focused; your attention is fixed toward one direction.
 The deeper you go, the more you share—and the more intimately you connect with your beloved.
 The bond strengthens, trust grows, and you do everything in your power not to hurt them, longing to keep the relationship just as it is.
 You yearn to become one with the other.

 We long for these relationships, hoping they will stay stable and unchanging.
 But the reality is that this world is constantly changing—everything shifts from moment to moment, beyond our control.
 And still, the heart yearns for love, trying to fill the void within by clinging to one thing after another, always searching for something lasting.

 If we truly want to know someone, if we are genuinely longing for them, we manage to divert all our attention and focus toward them.
-So why can’t we do this with The One who is The Source of Love, The One who created the whole universe with it?
+We rearrange our priorities to make time for them.
+So why can’t we do this with the One who is the Source of Love, the One who created the whole universe with it?
 You and I are both created with this Love, and our constant seeking to fulfill it is part of our very nature—we often mistake it for other things.

 As soon as someone seeks to know God with love, HIS magnetic field unveils—suddenly wide open—attracting those who are searching for HIM.
-At a time when every aspect of my life was turning upside down, when everything I believed would remain constant was changing, my Beloved Murshid (RA) said to me, “Everything in this duniya¹ is constantly changing; nothing remains the same.
+At a time when every aspect of my life was turning upside down, when everything I believed would remain constant was changing, Murshid Kareem (RA) said to me, “Everything in this duniya is constantly changing; nothing remains the same.
 The only constant is Allah ﷻ and His Rasool ﷺ.”

 The problem is that religion has become overly focused on rules and regulations, right and wrong, good and evil.
 As a result, it has either turned into a taboo or created rigidity among its followers.
 However, this is the practice where true freedom is found—if done right.
-We often forget the main purpose of Deen²: to divert our attention toward our Creator and build a genuine relationship with HIM.
-Worship has become something people do out of fear or for show, making it challenging to cultivate a personal, intimate relationship with God.
+We often forget the main purpose of Deen: to divert our attention toward our Creator and build a genuine relationship with HIM.
+Through this Divine friendship, we can begin to know Allah ﷻ and explore the secrets and mysteries of HIS creation.
+Yet worship has become something we do while disconnected—out of fear, for the expectation of reward, or for show—making it challenging to cultivate a personal, intimate relationship with God.

-Worship itself is defined by scholars as the highest act of love and devotion.
-To be a servant (عبد) is the highest station (مقام) with Allah ﷻ.
+Worship, as defined by scholars, is the highest expression of love and devotion.
+To be a servant (عبد) is considered the highest station (مقام) with Allah ﷻ.
 Think of your own relationships—the ones you gravitate toward and feel comfortable in are those based on love.
-These relationships lift you higher and allow you to feel vulnerable, to be yourself, to share intimately, and remain open and free.
-You are genuinely happy to serve the other and spend your time in these connections.
+These relationships lift you higher, allow you to feel vulnerable, to be yourself, to share intimately, and remain open and free.
+You feel liberated.
+You are genuinely happy to serve the other and to spend your time in these connections.

 In contrast, some relationships are rooted in fear, defined by feelings of force, uneasiness, shame, and discomfort.
 You may feel ashamed to be vulnerable, afraid of being judged for who you are.
 In these situations, you don’t want to invest time; instead, you simply try to get through them as quickly as possible, often going through the motions out of fear or guilt.